Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: Preliminaries

+\begin{num} \item Assume that $V$ is quasi-complete.
+Then, a function $f:U\to V$ is holomorphic if and only if it is continuous and there exists a total subspace $H\subseteq V$ such that the functions $z\in U\mapsto \ell(f(z))$ are holomorphic for every $\ell\in H$. \end{num} \end{itemize}

-Recall that a {\em LF space} is a topological vector space $V$ that can be written as the direct limit of an at most countable family of Fr\'echet spaces.
-All topological vector spaces considered in this paper will be LF spaces.
-We recall here two basic properties of LF spaces which will be used thoroughly.
+Recall that a {\em LF space} is a locally convex topological vector space $V$ that can be written as the direct limit of an at most countable family of Fr\'echet spaces.
+Actually, a LF space $V$ can always be written as an increasing union $V=\bigcup_n V_n$ where the $V_n$ are Fr\'echet spaces and the inclusions $V_n\subset V_{n+1}$ are continuous.
+We say that a LF space $V$ is {\em strict} if it can be written as before $V=\bigcup_n V_n$ with the extra property that the inclusions $V_n\subset V_{n+1}$ are topological embeddings (i.e. $V_{n+1}$ induces on $V_n$ its original topology).
+All topological vector spaces considered in this paper will be LF spaces and we recall here two basic properties of LF spaces which will be used thoroughly.
 First, since LF spaces are barreled \cite[Corollary 3 of Proposition 33.2]{Tr} they satisfy the uniform boundedness principle (aka Banach-Steinhaus theorem).
-Hence, if $V$ is an LF space, $W$ any topological vector space and $T_n:V\to W$ a sequence of continuous linear maps converging pointwise to $T:V\to W$, then $T$ is continuous and $T_n$ converges to $T$ uniformly on compact subsets of $V$.
-Secondly, LF spaces also satisfy the closed graph theorem \cite[Theorem 4.B]{Gr1}: a linear map $T:V\to W$ between LF spaces is continuous if and only if its graph is closed.
+Hence, if $V$ is an LF space, $W$ any topological vector space and $T_n:V\to W$ a sequence of continuous linear maps converging pointwise to $T:V\to W$, then the $(T_n)_n$ form an equicontinuous family so that in particular $T$ is continuous and $T_n$ converges to $T$ uniformly on compact subsets of $V$.
+Secondly, LF spaces also satisfy the closed graph theorem \cite[Theorem 4.B]{Gr1}: to verify that a linear map $T:V\to W$ between LF spaces is continuous it suffices to check that its graph is closed or even that the functionals $\lambda\circ T$ are continuous for $\lambda$ in some total subspace $H\subset W'$.

-The following terminology will be at some points useful.
-We will call a LF space $V$ {\em strict} if it can be written as the increasing union $V=\bigcup_{n\geqslant 1} V_n$ of a sequence of {\em closed} Fr\'echet subspaces.
-In this case any bounded subset of $V$ is contained in one of the $V_n$ (see \cite[Intro \S IV]{Gr1}).
-Then, we define a {\em tame LF space} to be a LF space $V$ together with a presentation $V=\varinjlim_{d} V_d$ where each $V_d$ is a strict LF space and the homomorphisms $V_d\to V_{d+1}$ are continuous injections.
-We will usually abbreviate this by just writing $V=\bigcup_{d\geqslant 1} V_d$ (with the understanding that each $V_d$ carries its own topology which is not necessarily the one induced from $V$).
-If $V=\bigcup_{d\geqslant 1} V_d$ and $W=\bigcup_{d\geqslant 1}W_d$ are two tame LF spaces then a continuous linear map $T:V\to W$ will be said to be {\em tame} if there exists integers $a,b\geqslant 1$ such that for every $d\geqslant 1$, $T$ induces a continuous linear map $V_d\to W_{ad+b}$.
+Fr\'echet spaces and more generally strict LF spaces are quasi-complete (and even complete) but a general LF space need not be.
+However, if $V$ is a LF space then its dual $V'$ (equipped with the weak topology) is quasi-complete: this follows from \cite[\S 34.3, Corollary 2]{Tr} as $V$ is barreled.
+In particular, if $U\subset \C$ is open a function $z\in U\mapsto \ell_z\in V'$ is holomorphic if and only if for every $v\in V$ the function $z\in U\mapsto \ell_z(v)$ is holomorphic.